Policies & Procedures

 Ask For Assistance

-A digital design assistant or consultant is available during all hours of operation and will provide instruction in basic operation of software, suggest media appropriate for a particular assignment, and refer students to additional resources such as manuals, and online tutorials.
+Assistance is available during specified hours and can provide you with instruction in basic operation of software, suggest media appropriate for a particular assignment, and refer students to additional resources such as manuals, and online tutorials.

 When possible we will answer all questions immediately, but in depth questions may require an appointment.
 You can request a 45 minute session with a consultant by filling out the request form online or by calling the desk.